-1. Introduction 1
+1. Introduction]

 2. Inverse Galois problem via Hilbert modular forms 4

-3. (Re)constructive approach 10
+3. (Re)constructive approach 11

 4. The inverse Galois problem for 17T7 16

-Re References
+Re 23

-1. INTRODUCTION
+1. Introduction

 1.1.
-Motivation and first result.
-The Inverse Galois Problem (IGP) [Ser08, MM99, JLY02], which asks if every finite group (up to isomorphism) occurs as a Galois group over \mathbb{Q} , remains of enduring fascination.
-Here we will be interested in the effective IGP, where given a transitive subgroup $G \leq S_d$ (up to conjugation), one asks further for an explicit polynomial $f(x) \in \mathbb{Q}[x]$ whose Galois group, as a permutation group via the action on the roots, is equivalent to G.
+Motivation and first results.
+A question of enduring fascination, the Inverse Galois Problem (IGP) [Ser08, MM99, JLY02] asks whether every finite group is realizable as a Galois group over \mathbb{Q} .
+Here we will be interested in the effective IGP, where given a transitive subgroup $G \leq S_d$ (up to conjugation), one asks further for an explicit polynomial $f(x) \in \mathbb{Q}[x]$ of degree d whose Galois group, as a permutation group via the action on the roots, is equivalent to G.